 Any Fremont County resident without prescription coverage can use this program.
 Even if you have insurance for prescription drugs, you may still benefit from the discount card, since it may save you money on prescription drugs that are not covered by your existing plan.

-Pets are covered for medications that also treat human conditions
+Everyone is eligible!
+No income requirements, no age requirements, unlimited use for the whole family, pets are covered for medications that also treat human conditions

 The Fremont County Prescription Discount Card Program is:

 - Valuable.
 Save an average of 24% off the pharmacy's regular price on all commonly prescribed prescriptions.
 Savings are also available on high-tech and injectable drugs through our specialty pharmacy.

 - Easy.
 There are no claim forms to fill out and no annual fees to pay.

 - Convenient.
 More than 60,000 participating pharmacies nationwide; two are right here in the county!

 To print an ID card that can be used immediately at a participating pharmacy, locate a pharmacy, or access other program tools, visit the online locator tool, or call toll-free 877-321-2652 for more information.

 Your prescription discount card is provided to you free of charge by the county.